In the IVF cycle, gonadotropin is used to prompt follicles to grow.

 “Lupron trigger” or Single Dose Lupron

 The physician has selected the dose of “Lupron trigger” depending upon the patient’s condition.
-The dose of “Lupron trigger” is compounded in the pharmacy to obtain the specific strength and volume.
+The dose of “Lupron trigger shot” is compounded in the pharmacy to obtain the specific strength and volume.

-The common dosing sequence followed in such a case is 1 mg in 0.2ml or 20 units; 2 mg in 0.4ml or 4 mg in 0.8 ml or 1 ml.
+The common dosing sequence followed in such a case is 1 mg in 0.2 ml or 20 units; 2 mg in 0.4 ml or 4 mg in 0.8 ml or 1 ml.

-The single-dose Lupron contains a one-dose vial with either a 1 ml/cc syringe or a syringe marked in units and a 27, 28 or 30-gauge ½ inch needle for subcutaneous injection.
+The single-dose Lupron contains a one-dose vial with either a 1 ml/cc syringe or a syringe marked in units and a 27, 28, or 30-gauge ½-inch needle for subcutaneous injection.

 One “Lupron down-regulation” contains dosing for two weeks, i.e. a multi-dose vial of Leuprolide acetate (5 mg/ml) with a volume of 2.8 ml and 14 disposable syringes for daily subcutaneous injection.

-The patient may require to order additional syringes marked in units rather than ml/cc for the correct administration of the dose.
+The patient may be required to order additional syringes marked in units rather than ml/cc for the correct administration of the dose.

-Application of Lupron trigger
+Application of Lupron trigger shot

-Lupron trigger shots along with the Antagonist protocol is preferred for women who have a risk of developing ovarian hyperstimulation syndrome, or women with Polycystic ovary syndrome, younger women, laboratory test result reported women with high levels of anti-mullerian hormone (AMH) and antral follicle count (AFCs), African American women, and women who produce a high number of eggs in a recent cycle.
-Lupron is also prescribed for managing endometriosis.
+Lupron trigger shots along with the Antagonist protocol is preferred for women who have a risk of developing ovarian hyperstimulation syndrome, women with Polycystic ovary syndrome, younger women, laboratory test result reported women with high levels of anti-mullerian hormone (AMH), and antral follicle count (AFCs), African American women, and women who produce a high number of eggs in a recent cycle.

-Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).

-His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation and surrogacy.
+His most recent success includes the successful launch of the medical tourism company, ARTbaby, which offers treatment options for infertility, egg donation, and surrogacy.
 He likes spending time with his family and writing about various aspects of IVF surrogacy and donating eggs.